greywillfade/sally/content/blog/2020-04-29-checking-in-on-yourself.md

 ### Credits
-*this question stolen from my colleagues Stephanie Richardson-Dreyer via Michael Hefferen!
+*this question stolen from my colleagues Stephanie Richardson-Dreyer via Michael Hefferan!

 Photo by <a href="https://unsplash.com/photos/m0l5J8Lqnzo">David Mao on Unsplash</a>